jiakai2002/blooket-coins-bot/README.md

 password = "insert_your_password"
 ```

-Insert your Blooket account email and password e.g. <br>
+Insert your Blooket email and password, for e.g. <br>
 ```
 email = "floyd@gmail.com"
 password = "password123"
 ```

+Save your blooket-coins-bot file
 ## 3. Usage
 Go to your terminal and with cwd as blooket-coins-bot folder, run